 The tiny island offers a range of interesting budget friendly accommodations like Country Inn, Palm Spring Inn and Villa Rent Statia.
 Talk of the Town Hotel include Papaya Inn, Homestay program, Statia Lodge and The Old Gin House.

-- Weather: The winter weather in St. Eustatius will normally be hot during the day and hot/warm during the night.
+Weather: The fall, winter, and spring weather in St. Eustatius will normally be hot during the day and hot/warm during the night.
+Of course in the fall and spring it will be warmer than in the winter.
 You have to pack accordingly.